-All final drafts must be submitted to Turnitin.com prior to the class session at which they are due: Section #21, code 5360866, password "myword21" Section #39, code 5360875, password "myword39"
+All final drafts must be submitted to Turnitin.com prior to the class session at which they are due: Section #68, code 5930473, password "mywords68"

 Class Journal: All summaries, homework assignments, and class notes will be written in a perforated or spiral-bound journal designated for this class.
 Please note the assignment and date on the top right of each page.
-Journals will be checked at least three times during the semester, as noted in the syllabus.
-Thorough journal entries will not only prepare you to actively participate in class discussions and peer review sessions, they will also help you to develop the skills needed to write stronger essays.
+Journals will be checked twice during the semester - once at each student's mid-term meeting and again near the end of the term.
+Thorough journal entries will not only prepare you to actively participate in class discussions and peer review sessions, they will also help you to develop the skills you need to write stronger essays.